About Working with Children Week 2025

 What is Working with Children Week?

-This year, NSW will celebrate its fourth Working with Children Week in recognition of over 1.9 million people who contribute to the lives of the state’s children in education, sports, arts and community organisations.
+This year, NSW will celebrate its fifth Working with Children Week in recognition of over 1.9 million people who contribute to the lives of the state’s children in education, sports, arts and community organisations.

 This annual event highlights child safety requirements in NSW, including the Working with Children Check and the Child Safe Standards.

 • Give your WWCC records a health check and reach out if you need help with any part of the process.
-More information about WWCC Compliance for organisations
+More information about WWCC compliance for organisations.

-Child Safe Standard 3
+Child Safe Standard 7

 Was this page helpful?